Dominion aims to cut U.S. methane releases by 50 percent by 2030

 “Rather than focus on saving money, which drove some of our early methane emission programs, we started thinking about sustainability and methane reductions,” Leopold said.

-Methane, the primary component of natural gas, has more than 80 times the heat-trapping potential of carbon dioxide in the first 20 years after it escapes into the atmosphere, scientists say.
+Methane, the primary component of natural gas, is a major force in short-term global warming because it has more than 80 times the heat-trapping potential of carbon dioxide in the first 20 years after it escapes into the atmosphere, scientists say.

-The energy industry is the largest source of U.S. methane emissions, according to the U.S. Environmental Protection Agency (EPA).
-However, there is a market for methane.
-The more methane kept in pipes, the more gas companies can sell to customers.
+The energy industry is the largest source of U.S. methane emissions, according to the U.S. Environmental Protection Agency.
+However, unlike carbon dioxide, there is a market for methane.
+The more methane kept in pipes, the more gas companies have to sell to customers, an additional incentive to reduce leaks.

 Dominion has 3.4 million gas distribution customers in West Virginia, Ohio, Utah, Wyoming, Idaho and the Carolinas, over 100,000 miles of gas pipelines and 1 trillion cubic feet of underground storage and production.